CentreForDigitalHumanities/Summer-School-2024/code/##_preparation/Welcome.md

 We have prepared a series of programming exercises to help you get familiar with Python and Jupyter Lab.
 We recommend that you complete these exercises before the Summer School starts.
 Depending on your experience with coding, they might take you 1 to 4 hours to complete.

-We advise you to start well in advance so that you have enough time to complete the exercises (1a-d), let them sink in, and ask us any questions or issues you might have.
+We advise you to start well in advance so that you have enough time to complete the exercises (1a-d) and let them sink in.
 - `1a_getting_started.ipynb`
 - `1b_variables_types.ipynb`
 - `1c_containers.ipynb`
 - `1d_loops.ipynb`

+## Questions
+If you have any questions concerning the installation, please feel free to contact us via [dataschool@uu.nl](mailto:dataschool@uu.nl) or via the `General` channel in the Microsoft Teams environment.
+Questions concerning programming will be answered during the week of the Summer School.